finance calculator

 How it works

-We compute your original payment, simulate elapsed months to find today’s balance, and estimate remaining interest on the current path.
+Using the original term and APR, we compute the original monthly principal‑and‑interest payment, then simulate the number of months elapsed to estimate today’s payoff balance and remaining interest on the current path.

-Savings = current remaining interest − new interest.
-Breakeven = refi fees ÷ monthly savings (if savings are positive).
+Monthly savings = current payment − new payment.
+Breakeven months = refi fees ÷ monthly savings, if monthly savings is positive.

 Formula